GRIT: Fast, Interpretable, and Verifiable Goal Recognition with Learned Decision Trees for Autonomous Driving: Evaluation

 \section{Evaluation}

 We evaluated GRIT and several baselines in four scenarios from two vehicle trajectory datasets.
 We show that: (1) GRIT has similar or better accuracy than the baselines; (2) GRIT inference is fast enough to run in real time; (3) the GRIT inference process is interpretable by humans; (4) properties of GRIT inference can be formally verified.
+A video showing GRIT is available at: \url{https://www.five.ai/grit}.